Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/N.Y.A-Skyrim-NSFW.md

 On the [Render] section modify "Fullscreen = false", "Borderless = true" to set your game to borderless fullscreen.

 Scroll down a little bit more to modify the resolution: "Resolution = 5120x1440 ResolutionScale = 1.00".

-Feel free to set your resolution to what you want, but I recommend having ResolutionScale = 1.00 as that changes the location of Wheeler HUD.